An $\Omega$-Result for the Counting of Geodesic Segments in the Hyperbolic Plane: Proof of Theorem

 Hence,

 \end{lemma} \begin{proof} For $s \neq 0,1,1/2$ fixed real, by the series definition of the hypergeometric function (see \cite[\S 9.14, p.1010]{toisap}) , we have

 Hence,

-Therefore, the contribution of $s \neq 1/2$ real in $N_{\epsilon}(X)$ is $M_{\epsilon}(X)+O(1)$.
-The second part follows directly by substituting equation (\ref{fsdef}) into (\ref{defaheps}), which is the definition of $a_{1/2,\epsilon}(X)$. \end{proof} It follows from equation (\ref{eepsmain}) that it is enough to show that To that end, we prove estimates for the corresponding hypergeometric functions.
-The following asymptotic formula holds uniformly over real numbers $z$ with $z \rightarrow 0$ and complex numbers $r$ bounded away from the negative real axis with $r \rightarrow \infty$ (see \cite[Eq.11, p.237]{luke}):
+Therefore, the contribution of $s \neq 1/2$ real in $N_{\epsilon}(X,l)$ is $M_{\epsilon}(X,l)+O(1)$.
+The second part follows directly by substituting equation (\ref{fsdef}) into (\ref{defaheps}), which is the definition of $a_{1/2,\epsilon}(X,l)$. \end{proof} Using equation (\ref{eepsmain}), it is sufficient to show that To that end, we prove estimates for the corresponding hypergeometric functions.
+Combining the quadratic transformation given in \cite[15.8.18]{dlmf} with Euler's transformation \cite[15.8.1]{dlmf}, we arrive at the following identity:

-where complex powers are defined using a branch cut at the negative real axis.
-Therefore, in our case, we have
+where $|z|<1$ and complex powers are defined using a branch cut at the negative real axis.
+Using the series expansion of the hypergeometric function, we deduce that

 where the square root is taken to have positive real part.
-Hence, Therefore, via equation (\ref{fsexp1}), we have
+Hence, for $s=1/2+it$, we have Therefore, via equation (\ref{fsexp1}), we have

 where